 Amendment 002 to this FOA was processed on 04/23/2012.
 The FOA was revised to remove the section entitled "Subrecipient Effort" contained in Part III, Section C, Other Eligibility Requirements.

 Amendment 003 to the FOA was processed on 05/04/2012.
 The FOA was revised to further define, clarify, and update specific clauses in the FOA.

 The full Funding Opportunity Announcement is posted on the EERE eXCHANGE website at https://eere-exchange.energy.gov.
-Applications must be submitted through the EERE Exchange website to be considered for award.
-The applicant must first register and create an account on the EERE Exchange website.
-The Users' guide for applying to Department of Energy (DOE), Energy Efficiency and Renewable Energy’s (EERE) Announcements through the Exchange website can be found at https://eere-exchange.energy.gov/Manuals.aspx after logging in to the system.
+Applications must be submitted through the EERE eXCHANGE website to be considered for award.
+The applicant must first register and create an account on the EERE eXCHANGE website.
+A User Guide can be found at https://eere-exchange.energy.gov/Manuals.aspx after logging in to the system.